 The prevailing view of many historians asserts that the Irish feared any form of labor competition.
 The banding together of white against black would not work to the Irish’s favor in the Northeast, and Meagher offers several opinions that dispute a view that the Irish were afraid of southern blacks seeking northern jobs.
 Meagher warns against drawing such simplistic conclusions that point strictly at racial tensions or only that only targeted African Americans.

 The Irish were hostile to all competitors including other ethnicities.
 They fought with Germans and Chinese.
-Real fear existed that a “powerful Republican Party and rich industrialists, would over power the Irish” (223).
+Real fear existed that a “powerful Republican Party and rich industrialists, would overpower the Irish” (223).
 Meagher notes that the New York Times was exasperated with the Irish, writing in 1880, “the hospitable and generous Irishman has almost no friendship for any race but his own.
-As laborer and politician he detests the Italian.
-Between him and the German American citizen there is great gulf fixed…but the most naturalized thing for the Americanized Irishman is to drive out all other foreigners, whatever may be their religious tenets” (223).
-Observations such as these, Meagher suggests, establish that tensions went beyond Irish-African American tension and violence.
+As laborer and politician, he detests the Italian.
+Between him and the German-American citizen, there is a great gulf fixed…but the most naturalized thing for the Americanized Irishman is to drive out all other foreigners, whatever may be their religious tenets” (223).
+Observations such as these, Meagher suggests, establish that tensions went beyond Irish-African-American tension and violence.
 The Chinese were easy targets.